ezekg/graphite/README.md

 # Graphite [![Gem Version](https://badge.fury.io/rb/graphite-sass.svg)](http://badge.fury.io/rb/graphite-sass)

-Graphite imports a folder of fonts and automagically outputs font-face directives for each font into your stylesheet.
-Will write up better documentation soon.
+Graphite allows you to import fonts into your stylesheet in a syntax similar to Google Fonts.
+Quick and simple.

 ## Requirements

-* Sass `~> 3.3.0`
+* Sass `~> 3.2.0`

 ## Installation

 1. `gem install graphite-sass` / `bower install graphite-sass`
 2. Add `require "graphite"` to your `config.rb`
-3. Import into your stylesheet with `@import "graphite";`
+3. Import into your stylesheet with `@import "graphite"`

 ## Documentation